This article is about

 Impact on Metabolism

 Amino acids have a significant impact on metabolic processes.
 For example, arginine enhances nitric oxide (NO) production, improving blood flow and supporting muscle nutrient delivery during exercise.
+Arginine also plays a role in stimulating the release of growth hormone, which further supports metabolic regulation.

 Glutamine is another amino acid that helps boost metabolism by increasing mitochondrial activity and promoting thermogenesis, thereby aiding in calorie expenditure and weight management.